pablodecm/phd_thesis/src/102_chapter_2.md

 to $25.8\mathcal{X}_0$ and $24.7\mathcal{X}_0$, which ensures that effectively all the energy is deposited in inside the detectors.

-Another advantage of $\textrm{PbWO}_4$ crystals is they double as scintillating material, because the resulting shower energy is absorbed and partially emitted back as visible light, with a yield spectrum maxium in the blue-violet range around 430 nm.
+Another advantage of  lead tungstate crystals it is that $\textrm{PbWO}_4$ is also a scintillating material, thus the resulting shower energy is absorbed and partially emitted back as visible light, with a yield spectrum maximum in the blue-violet range around 430 nm.
 The reemission process is also very fast, about 80% of the scintillating light is emitted within 25 ns of absorption, which is the time until the next LHC bunch crossing occurs.
 The scintillator